tkumata/pshidewu/README.md

 By the way, this script gets Unblock-File commandlet error.
 Standard Windows 7 does not have Unblock-File.
 So please ignore this error.

 [Disable upgrade to Windows 10, MS Official Site](https://sway.com/JZF2z8BPmK3TChUs)

+## Monologue
+My PC is made by Core i5 750 and DDR3 memory and bad sector increased 5400rpm HDD.
+I will change PC parts and I will upgrade to Windows 10.
+But my PC is old as menthoned in the introduction.
+Then when I have changed CPU and M/B and so on, re-activation is bothersome.
+However Microsoft remind me quite often.
+Moreover, Microsoft trap some update data.
+So I wrote this script.
+I will protect Windows 7 absolutely until changing PC parts.

 ## License
 Copyright (c) 2016 tkumata